-All students are allocated a Personal Tutor who will be the person who provides pastoral support on an individual basis throughout the student's time on the programme.
+All students will be allocated a Personal Tutor who will be the person who provides pastoral support on an individual basis throughout the student's time on the programme.
 Personal Tutors routinely meet with individual students at least once during each trimester (more often if it is deemed necessary by either party).

-It is not an intention of the personal tutor to take on the role of counsellor but to offer on-going support and guidance to the individual to review personal progress.
+It is not an intention of the Personal Tutor to take on the role of counsellor but to offer on-going support and guidance to the individual to review personal progress.
 As the first point of contact for students the Personal Tutors aim to support the students with both academic and pastoral matters.
-The Personal Tutor normally remains with the student throughout their period of study.
+The Personal Tutor will normally remain with the student throughout their period of study.